ILP-based Resource Optimization Realized by Quantum Annealing for Optical Wide-area Communication Networks -- A Framework for Solving Combinatorial Problems of a Real-world Application by Quantum Annealing: Materials and Methods

 that rates the success of finding $\Nfeas$ feasible solutions within a solution set with $\Nsamp$ samples.

 Another metric of choice for solutions in the binary search space that we use in our research here is the Hamming distance

 This metric gives the number of flipped bits between an ideal solution $\ve{x}$ obtained by a classical ILP solver like CPLEX or GLPK and a non-ideal solution $\ve{y}$ obtained by the quantum annealer.
 For binary solution vectors the Hamming distance is equivalent to the $L_2$-norm of the difference between $\ve{x}$ and $\ve{y}$.
-Such a metric allows us to perform a direct comparison between particular D-Wave solution vectors and a known desired solution vector.
+This metric provides a sense of `distance' between two solution vectors, essentially telling us how many `bit-flips' are required to bring one solution into another.
+Ultimately it allows us to perform a direct comparison between particular D-Wave solution vectors and a known desired solution vector.

 Finally, we can train a neural network (NN) on these correlations, with the goal that once trained, we can use the NN to make further guesses on optimal solutions vectors.
 We describe our NN in the following section.